Radiotherapy for Benign Disease - Board Review Summary

 Why This Topic Is Expanding Again

-Benign RT is common in German-speaking practice and is slowly re-entering U.S. discussion, especially for low-dose RT for painful inflammatory / degenerative disease.
-The useful way to teach it is not "radiation treats everything," but rather: right condition, right biology, right stage, right dose, right counseling.
+Benign RT is common in German-speaking practice and is slowly re-entering U.S. discussion, especially low-dose RT for painful inflammatory / degenerative conditions.
+The disciplined framing is: right condition, right biology, right stage, right dose, right counseling.

 Mechanistic Buckets